 Keith and his wife, Ginger, reside in Marco Island, Florida but visit eastern North Carolina regularly to visit with his family, who all reside locally.

-Although Keith continues to work with the company he founded, as well as in real estate development, he remains dedicated to supporting the growth of the Carolina Museum of the Marine and Al Gray Civic Institute.
+Although Keith continues to work with the company he founded, as well as in real estate development, he remains dedicated to supporting the growth of the Carolina Museum of the Marine.
 He believes the Marine Corps is and will always be vital to the health and well-being of the United States of America and is proud to support this belief with his new position as a member of the Carolina Museum of the Marine Board of Directors.

 Lieutenant General William Mark Faulkner is the President of the Institute for Defense and Business (IDB) and serves as the Executive Director of IDB’s Center of Excellence in Logistics and Technology (LOGTECH).
 He was most recently the President and Chief Executive Officer of the Marine Corps Association.
 The Marine Corps Association is the professional association of the Marine Corps and is a Military Service Association 501 (c)(19) with a supporting Public Charity 501 (c)(3).